unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 **Investigation:**

-I was curious how the exisiting can bus module on the original adapter cable worked.<BR>
+I was curious how the existing can bus module on the original adapter cable worked.<BR>
 What messages was it mysteriously modifying to allow the steering wheel buttons to work?

-Pulling it appart revealed an STM32F042 and although the SWD pins are exposed, the device is firmware locked using RDP level 1.<BR>
+Pulling it apart revealed an STM32F042 and although the SWD pins are exposed, the device is firmware locked using RDP level 1.<BR>
 That led to the discovery of an exploit in STM32F0 series processors where RDP-1 can be bypassed:<BR>
 https://www.aisec.fraunhofer.de/en/FirmwareProtection.html